kk-spartans/scholars-cup/08 - Reliving It Up/01 - What counts as death, and who decides when to keep someone alive/01 - What counts as death, and who decides when to keep someone alive.md

  - Who it is — if there’s no one in this world that wants a person back, not even themselves, should the really be brough back?
  - Brain intactness — If the cortex and key networks are gone, what’s there in their brain that makes them, them?
 You might have a beating heart, but zero *you* left.
+ - Who decides — law, doctors, relatives

+If that person has nothing, un